Accepted Scientific Name

-Crassula x imperialis
+Crassula × imperialis

 How to Grow and Care

-Crassula plants are easy to grow, but they are susceptible to mealy bugs and fungal diseases.
+Crassulas are easy to grow but susceptible to mealybugs and fungal diseases.
 As with all succulents, overwatering is sure to be fatal, so err on the side of too dry rather than too wet.
-Never let your Crassula sit in water.
-If you water from beneath by letting the plant sit in a saucer of water, make sure to pour off any excess water after a few minutes.
+Never let your plant sit in water.
+If you water from beneath by letting the plant sit in a saucer of water, ensure to pour off any excess water after a few minutes.

 Repot as needed, preferably during the warm season.
-To repot a succulent, make sure the soil is dry before repotting, then gently remove the pot.
-Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
+To repot your Crassula, ensure the soil is dry before repotting, then gently remove the pot.
+Knock away the old soil from the roots, and remove any rotted or dead roots.
 Treat any cuts with a fungicide.
-Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
-Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot… – See more at: How to Grow and Care for Crassula.
+Place the plant in its new pot and backfill it with potting soil, spreading the roots as you repot.
+Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.

 Learn more at How to Grow and Care for Crassula.

 - Back to genus Crassula

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.